 Step 1: Rinse it inside out

 Remove loose dirt, mud and other residues by hosing the cooler down inside out.
-It is best if you used a pressurized hose like the ones used in cars.
-But if you don’t have access to one, a high pressure garden hose like this one from Amazon will work just find.
+It is best if you use a pressurized hose like the ones used to clean cars.
+But if you don’t have access to one, a high-pressure garden hose like these from Amazon will work just fine.

 Don’t worry, using a pressurized hose won’t damage your rotomolded cooler.
 It’s made to withstand even harsh environments.